This Article Will Cover the Following:

 - Physical Health Risks

-Teens who abuse Xanax may struggle to concentrate, pay attention, make decisions, and remember information or events.
+Teens who abuse Xanax may have trouble concentrating, paying attention, and making decisions.
+They might also struggle to remember information or events.

 - Overdose